 The municipalities have two major policy responsibilities.

 First, they administer programs authorized by the federal or state government.
 Such programs typically relate to youth, schools, public health, and social assistance.

-Second, Article 28(2) of the Basic Law guarantees the municipalities “the right to regulate on their own responsibility all the affairs of the local community within the limits set by law.”
+Second, Article 28(2) of the Basic Law guarantees the municipalities “the right to regulate on their responsibility all the affairs of the local community within the limits set by law.”

-Local authorities foster cultural activities by supporting local artists, building arts centers, and by holding fairs.
+Local authorities foster cultural activities by supporting local artists, building arts centers, and holding fairs.
 The local government also provides public utilities, such as gas and electricity, as well as public transportation.

 See Related: What Currency is Accepted in Germany?

 In five of the German states, there are unincorporated areas, in many cases unpopulated forest and mountain areas, but also four Bavarian lakes that are not part of any municipality.
 As of January 1, 2005, there were 246 such areas, with a total area of 4167.66 km2 or 1.2 percent of the total area of Germany.

 Only four unincorporated areas are populated, with a population of about 2,000.
 The following table gives an overview.